dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 runner runs locally on the VPS host.
 The pipelines that run on gitlab (the gitlab runner) run the code on a docker container as well.
 This container has a mounted volume to store the log artifacts for each pipeline run.

-So on the VPS host one will see this when a pipeline is running: (note there are actually a lot of other container running but these are the relevant ones for this discussion)
+So on the VPS host one will see this when a pipeline is running: (note there are actually a lot of other containers running but these are the relevant ones for this discussion)

 ```
 [root@vps ~]# docker ps
 CONTAINER ID   IMAGE   COMMAND   CREATED   STATUS   PORTS  NAMES
 abfcfc8d88b1   gitlab-registry.linode.cloudnetworktesting.com/dmastrop/c11_aws_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_vps_aws3:latest   "python master_scrip…"   22 minutes ago   Up 22 minutes ecstatic_blackwell

 2c2110373b37   cbe010f46e26   "/assets/init-contai…"   4 weeks ago      Up 4 weeks (healthy)   80/tcp, 443/tcp, 0.0.0.0:XXXXX->22/tcp, [::]:XXXXX->22/tcp  gitlab.linode.cloudnetworktesting.com
 ```
 The first container is this docker container that is running the code (from the master script).
 This is the container that has the volume mount to store the log artifacts after the pipeline completes.
 The artifacts are then available on the gitlab container